bzeiss/midi2mqtt/README.md

 - Stores all event details as attributes
 - Updates in real-time as MIDI events occur
 - Can be used in automations and scripts

+A more easy to use publication type for home assistant with mqtt discovery will be included in a future release.

 ### Creating Automations in Home Assistant